The history of Sigiriya is perhaps one of the oldest in Sri Lanka, and around it, there are still many doubts about the true nature of this place.

 It’s a small division immersed in the rock that holds the paintings of female figures that some believe to be celestial nymphs and others believe to be portraits of the king’s concubines.
 No one knows for sure when these images were put there.

 From the Frescos Room, we continue the ascent, passing by the Mirror Wall.
-Don’t think that it contains mirrors or that you can see your reflection in him.
-On the contrary, it is a high wall that accompanies the rippling of the mountain, with what at first sight we thought was some scribbling or vandalism created by other visitors.
+Don’t think it contains mirrors or you can see your reflection in him.
+On the contrary, it’s a high wall that accompanies the rippling of the mountain, with what, at first sight, we thought was some scribbling or vandalism created by other visitors.

-I learned later that those “graffitis” conceal sentences written between the 6th and 14th centuries with considerations on the women drawn in the Fresco Room.
-Love at first time and a case study to date.
+I learned later that those “graffiti” concealed sentences written between the 6th and 14th centuries with considerations on the women drawn in the Fresco Room.
+Love at the first time and a case study to date.

 In the last stage, we reach a large plateau and one of the most symbolic places of Sigiriya: Lion’s Paws.

-It’s also from here that comes to the name Sigiriya or as it’s also known: Lion Rock.
+From here comes the name Sigiriya, or, as it’s also known, Lion Rock.

-Of course, being one of the most impressive sites of the monument, it’s a real adventure to get a photo without having dozens of visitors passing in front of the camera. 😉
+Of course, being one of the most impressive sites of the monument, it’s a real adventure to get a photo without having dozens of visitors pass in front of the camera. 😉

 Unwelcome visitors?…